zavandr/refined-sporadic/README.md

-# refined-sporadic
-GAP code accompanying a paper
+# Refined conjugate generation in [sporadic groups](https://en.wikipedia.org/wiki/Sporadic_simple_group)
+[GAP](https://www.gap-system.org/) code accompanying the paper of the same name by Danila O. Revin and Andrei V. Zavarnitsine

+The code is in the file [code.gap](code.gap)